 An apple cider vinegar designed to reduce fatigue associated with the ketogenic diet with the inclusion of MCT oil and exogenous ketones.

 This innovative product turns apple cider vinegar into vegetarian-friendly, berry-flavored gummies.
-Each pill provides 500 milligrams of apple cider vinegar, and in addition to that there’s a remarkable dose of 50 percent of your daily Vitamin B5 and B12.
+Each pill provides 500 milligrams of apple cider vinegar, and in addition to that, there’s a remarkable dose of 50 percent of your daily Vitamin B5 and Vitamin B12.

 Tasty, berry-flavored gummies that deliver B-vitamins in addition to a dose of non-GMO apple cider vinegar.

 The apple cider vinegar is unfiltered and certified as non-GMO .

 Who Should Buy Goli Nutrition Apple Cider Vinegar Gummies

 - Anyone who wants to increase their B-vitamins.